sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-05-cloudformation-parameters-special.md

   - "AWS special params may not be useful for when systems specify values, as they're more for user assistance and validation"
 ---

-Special parameters when entered, can lookup a value of a resource inside your account.
+Special parameters when supplied (during create or update operations), can lookup a value of a resource inside your account.
 This can help with cross referencing resources that may reside in another stack, or that have been created via a different process.

+The below are some examples on how and the kinds of situations where they can be used

 #### Special Parameters
 1. [AWS::EC2::AvailabilityZone::Name](#aws-params-availability-zone-name)<span style = "color:orange">* </span>